boardfish/dissertation/dissertation.md

 \subsubsection*{Abstract}
 \addcontentsline{toc}{chapter}{Abstract}

-The primary aim of this project is to build a tool for escape room maintainers.
-The literature survey was used to explore options for implementation.
+The primary aim of this project is to build a user-friendly tool to support escape room maintainers and their relationships with their audience.
+The literature survey exposed concerns regarding use of technology within an escape room setting, and a gap in the market for an external technological tool.
 The end product was built as a web application functioning as a social network between escape room maintainers and enthusiasts.
 This meets requirements established by surveying and discussing with maintainers.
 This dissertation paper documents, and justifies decisions made along, the process of development of this product.

 \begingroup
 \let\clearpage\relax \subsubsection*{COVID-19 Impact Statement}